supreethr23/microsoft_repo/Hands-on-Lab/module-3.md

    - Task 5: Migrate the database using the Azure Database Migration Service
    - Task 6: Configure the application connection to SQL Azure Database

+## Exercise 1: Migrate the on-premises database to Azure SQL Database
 ### Task 1: Connect to your SqlServer2008 VM with RDP

 1. From your lab environment (**WebVM**), in the search bar, **Search** for **RDP** and **select** the **Remote Desktop Connection** app.